 A Guardian is chosen by their predecessor, though they must have a heart of pure good to properly take on the position.
 As the protector and overseer of a planet, they must do all in their power to protect it while not directly involving themselves in the matters of the ‘normal people’, if it can be avoided.
 Of course, training warriors and having them face the threats to the world you govern is acceptable, but only in extreme circumstances should you intervene in this manner.

-Divine Overseer.
-Gain the Second Sight Magical Ability, if you do not already possess it (you must still meet the prerequisites to use this Magical Ability).
-Additionally, you gain a pool of 30 Technique Points to spend on any number of Magical Abilities or their Advancements.
-Any leftover Technique Points are retained and can be spent at a later date, but they can only be used for Magical Abilities or their Advancements.
+-[Passive]: Gain a pool of 30 Technique Points to spend on any number of Unique Abilities or their Advancements.
+Any leftover Technique Points are retained and can be spent at a later date, but they can only be used for Unique Abilities or their Advancements.

-Potential of the People.
-You gain 20 Base Points to create a Base.
+-[Passive]: You gain 20 Dev Points to create a Base.
 This Base may also have the Environmental Positioning (Upper Atmosphere) Base Quality for free.

 Cardinal Kai